huggingface/transformers/docs/source/en/model_doc/dab-detr.md

 for DETR (DEtection TRansformer) and offer a deeper understanding of the role of queries in DETR.
 This new formulation directly uses box coordinates as queries in Transformer decoders and dynamically updates them layer-by-layer.
-Using box coordinates not only helps using explicit positional priors to improve the queryto-feature similarity and eliminate the slow training convergence issue in DETR, but also allows us to modulate the positional attention map using the box width and height information.
+Using box coordinates not only helps using explicit positional priors to improve the query-to-feature similarity and eliminate the slow training convergence issue in DETR, but also allows us to modulate the positional attention map using the box width and height information.
 Such a design makes it clear that queries in DETR can be implemented as performing soft ROI pooling layer-by-layer in a cascade manner.